pkumar2991/DSA/BinarySearch/Problems.md

 `Output:` 4

-## Find minimum element in a sorted array / Find number of rotation in sorted array
+## Find minimum element in a sorted and rotated array / Find number of rotation in sorted array

 ### Thought process:
 An index of a minimum element in the array defines the number of rotations in an array.